 We have taken the responsibility of leadership in the safety and health program, for its effectiveness and improvement, and for the training and safeguards required to ensure safe conditions.
 In turn, we ask each employee to accept the responsibility for whole hearted, genuine cooperation with all aspects of the safety and health program, including compliance with all rules and regulations, and for continuously practicing safety while performing his or her job."

-CEO of Jobs At ABLE, LLC
+CEO of Able Staffing, LLC

 Safety rules and safe work practices are designed as a preventive tool to ensure your safety.
 They are only as effective as your willingness to cooperate.
 These guidelines are NOT optional.